 We’ve found that the donation of furniture becomes complicated with over-saturation.
 With so many businesses and residences updating furniture, donation centers are being approached with more furniture than they can handle.
 Finding donation centers is often the most difficult, but once that site is found, only a fraction of them will offer to pick up the furniture.
 Businesses often don’t have the resources to transfer old furniture themselves to these locations.

 What are the advantages of using a junk removal service like yours?

 We do it all!
 We work with local donation centers to ensure that we can donate those couches and dining sets for you.
-We have the man power and the resources for anything from smaller removals of a few office chairs to an entire office cleanout.
+We have the team and the resources for anything from smaller removals of a few office chairs to an entire office cleanout.
 Our trucks hold 15 cubic yards and can be loaded easily by our team of removal service professionals.
-Once you show us what you need removed we can begin the loading so you can get back to work.
+Once you show us what you need to remove, we can begin the loading so you can get back to work.

 What does your service do with the furniture after you haul it?